babsey/nest-desktop-legacy/docs/user/faq.rst

 How can I download a protocol?
   In the context menu of the protocols (by clicking on mouse right button on a protocol) you find this method to delete corresponding protocol.

+How can I download simulation with records?
+  In the context menu of the simulation (on play icon) you find a menu item to download data and records of the current simulation.

 How can I download specific protocols?
   In the menu of the simulation in the top navigation you find an method to select protocols.
   Then select several protocols and then at the end you find the action to download them.